 \section{Problem Formulation}

 Consider an infinite horizon dynamic game with $N$ players in the set $\mathcal{N}$.
 Time is discrete and the current turn is denoted by $t$, starting from $t=0$.
 At each turn, a player is chosen uniformly at random to act, independently between turns.
 Only a single player acts in each turn.
-The random index of the acting player at time $t$ is denoted $N_{t}$ (and its realization is $n_{t}$).
+The random index of the acting player at time $t$ is denoted $N_{t}$, and its realization is $n_{t}$.

-There is a product with a random state $V\in\mathcal{V}=\left\{ -1,1\right\} $ where $V=-1$ means that the product is bad and $V=1$ means that the product is good\footnote{In our model we assume the good has infinite many copies, or alternatively the good is a technology that can be adopted by all without scarcity constraints.}.
+There is a product with a random state $V\in\mathcal{V}=\left\{ -1,1\right\} $ where $V=-1$ means that the product is bad and $V=1$ means that the product is good\footnote{In our model we assume the product has infinite many copies, or alternatively the product is a technology that can be adopted by all without scarcity constraints.}.
 We define $Q\left(v\right)=\Pr\left(V=v\right)$.
 In the following we assume for simplicity of exposition that $Q(1)=Q(-1)=0.5$.